-- 1. Press AM FM to select FM1 or FM2.
+- 1. Press BAND to select FM1 or FM2.

-- 2. Press P-TYPE to activate program type mode.
+- Press the P-TYPE button to activate program type select mode.

 - 3. Turn the P-TYPE knob to select a PTY.

 - Press and hold one of the six numbered pushbuttons until you hear a beep.
 Whenever you press that numbered pushbutton, the PTY you set will return.

 - 5. Repeat the steps for each pushbutton.